MacWyznawca/homebridge-mqtt-motion-sensor-tasmota/README.md

         "pin": "031-45-154"
     },

-    "description": "This is an example minimal configuration file.
+    "description": "This is an example configuration file.
 You can use this as a template for creating your own configuration file.",

-    "platforms": [],
+    "platforms": [
+    ],
 	"accessories": [
 	    {
-			"accessory": "mqtt-temperature-tasmota",
+			"accessory": "mqtt-motion-sensor-tasmota",
+			"switchType": "outlet",

 			"name": "NAME OF THIS ACCESSORY",

 			"url": "mqtt://MQTT-ADDRESS",
 			"username": "MQTT USER NAME",
 			"password": "MQTT PASSWORD",

-			"topic": "tele/sonoff/SENSOR"
+			"topics": {
+				"statusGet": "stat/sonoff/POWER",
+				"stateGet": "tele/sonoff/STATE"
 			}
+		}
 	]
 }

 # Description of the configuration file.

+**"switchType": "outlet"** - outlet for outlet emulation, other or empty for switch.

 **sonoff** in topic - topics name of Your Sonoff switch.

-**"topic"** - telemetry topic (for sensors data)
+**"stateGet": "tele/sonoff/STATE"** - topic for cyclic telemetry information.

 **"activityTopic": "tele/sonoff/LWT"** - last will topic for check online state.